Horde (band): History

+Live performances

+Horde gave their first live performance at Nordic Fest in Oslo on 3 November 2006, with Jayson Sherlock as drummer and vocalist and with help from three members of the Christian unblack metal band Drottnar under the stage names Kvest, Bøddel, and Gestalt.
+The band played its second live show at Immortal Metal Fest, Finland on 17 April 2010, with the same live line-up as Nordic Fest.
+According to the festival's website, Sherlock agreed to play the show because the festival celebrated its tenth anniversary.
+Horde was also announced to play at the Blast of Eternity festival in Germany in November 2010.

+Musical style

-Hellig Usvart pioneered the previously unheard of genre of "unblack metal" (sometimes referred to as "Holy UnBlack Metal"); since its release, major bands such as A Hill to Die Upon, Antestor, and Crimson Moonlight and minor bands such as Dark Endless (also an unblack metal band with one member) and Hortor have emerged as proponents of Christian unblack metal.
+The album Hellig Usvart pioneered the previously unheard of genre of "unblack metal" (sometimes referred to as "Holy UnBlack Metal"); since its release, major bands such as A Hill to Die Upon, Antestor, and Crimson Moonlight and minor bands such as Dark Endless (also an unblack metal band with one member) and Hortor have emerged as proponents of Christian unblack metal.
 The album is satirical of the satanic black metal scene in that it twists common black metal phrases into a Christian ideal.
 The general message of Hellig Usvart is the destruction and rejection of Satan, in favour of God.
 There is also direct and indirect praise of God throughout the record.

 Horde's music is mostly dark, simple, and very fast driving unblack metal-style with high-pitched shrieking or growling vocals.
 Some tracks, such as "Invert the Inverted Cross", utilise double-bass drum work to drive the song.
 Keyboards are sprinkled in throughout the album as well and appear on such tracks as "Release and Clothe the Virgin Sacrifice".

-Horde gave their first live performance at Nordic Fest in Oslo, Norway on 3 November 2006, with Jayson Sherlock as drummer and vocalist and with help from three members of the Christian unblack metal band Drottnar under the stage names Kvest, Bøddel, and Gestalt.
-The band played its second live show at Immortal Metal Fest, Finland on 17 April 2010, with the same live line-up as Nordic Fest.
-According to the festival's website, Sherlock agreed to play the show because the festival celebrated its tenth anniversary.
-Horde was also announced to play at the Blast of Eternity festival in Germany in November 2010.